unixbhaskar/slpkg/README.rst

     Installing summary
     ===============================================================================
-    Total 8 packages will be upgraded.
+    Total 8 packages will be upgraded and 0 package will be installed.

     Would you like to upgrade [Y/n]?